-Sides included Whole Roasted Cauliflower with coriander, cumin, harrisa, black sesame, olive oil and spring onions.
-I ordered this and it was so fabulous that I’m still thinking about it.
+Sides included Whole Roasted Cauliflower with coriander, cumin, harissa, black sesame, olive oil and spring onions.
+I ordered this, and it was so fabulous that I’m still thinking about it.
 The Sweet Potato side had been spruced up with za’atar and polenta.
 Grilled Broccoli is flavoured with garlic, lemon and olive oil.
-Get your fix of Wilted Greens featuring cavalo nero, spring greens with mushrooms, rosemary, thyme and olive oil.
+Get your fix of Wilted Greens featuring cavolo nero, spring greens with mushrooms, rosemary, thyme and olive oil.

 The salad combinations are colourful and well thought out.
 Try the Zucchini, Roasted Tomato, Butter Bean Salad.
 Other choices were Broccoli, Red Pepper and Feta or Roasted Chickpea and Tomato.
-Finish with your sauce – tahini, chimichurri or red pepper and you are good to go!
+Finish with a sauce – tahini, chimichurri or red pepper, and you are good to go!

 Redemption Coffee Roasters

-To give you the idea of price points our Fieldtrays cost £13 two which were vegetarian.
-I thought this was very good value for money because the ingredients were top notch and the food was delectable.
-Try the Redemption Coffee Roasters coffee which has been made by young offenders in Aylesbury Prison.
+To give you the idea of price points our Fieldtrays cost £13 two, which were both vegetarian.
+I thought this was a very good value for money because the ingredients are top-notch and the food was delectable.
+Try the Redemption Coffee Roasters coffee, which has been made by young offenders in Aylesbury Prison.
 Or you might prefer a homemade lemonade, juice or smoothie.
 They also serve wine, beer and cocktails.

 Farmer J King William Street Interiors

-The interiors are stylish.
-It is certainly a lovely place to sit and enjoy your nutritious lunch.
+The interiors are stylish, bright, contemporary and comfortable.
+It is undoubtedly a lovely place to sit and enjoy your nutritious lunch.
 They have a combination of booths, high tables with stools and tables for two.
-The space is bright, contemporary and comfortable.
-The food counter runs along one wall which is where you can order your breakfast and Fieldtrays from.
+The food counter runs along one wall, which is where you can order your breakfast and Fieldtrays.
 The interiors feature light wood furniture and plenty of lush green plants.
 The toilets are also very nice and even have magazines should you need to stay a while!

 Farmer J King William Street Information

-To find out more about the restaurant go to the Farmer J Website.
+To find out more about the restaurant, go to the Farmer J Website.
 The restaurant address is 24-32 King William Street, London EC4R 9AT.
 The nearest station is The Monument Station and London Bridge.
-Current opening times listed are Monday until Thursday 6.30am-10pm, Saturday 9am-11pm and closed on Sunday.
+Check online for the current opening times.
 There is another branch located at 107 Leadenhall Street.
 Enjoy your healthy lunch!

 Author: Homegirl London.
 Photographs: Homegirl London.
 Thanks: Homeboy for dining with me.